itu-tid/lecture-notes/Lectures/10-3rdParty-Libraries-and-Routing.md

 };
 ```

-Sometimes you need to programatically change the url:
+Sometimes you need to programmatically change the url:

 ```javascript
 import React from "react"